 They built CoreSmart to solve a specific, documented, observable problem - not to enter a crowded market.
 The founding insight: practical use cases and deployed projects solve business problems.
 Theory and certificates do not.

-meet them — gave CoreSmart its founding discipline: build the programme from the job
+its founding discipline: build the programme from the job requirement backwards, not from

-requirement backwards, not from a syllabus forwards.
-Every CoreSmart deliverable maps to something
+a syllabus forwards.
+Every CoreSmart deliverable maps directly to skills and outcomes employers actively

 Vinay designed the CoreSmart curriculum and leads both tracks as the primary instructor.
 His